haochuan/react-fundamental/doc/part10/mongodb-crud.md

 ---

+### CURD

+CRUD is an acronym for Create, Read, Update and Delete, which are 4 types of operations in MongoDB.

+* Create - add new documents to a collection
+* Read - retrieve documents from a collection
+* Update - modify existing documents in a collection
+* Remove - remove documents from a collection

+---

 ### Create Operations

 Create or insert operations add new documents to a collection.
 If the collection does not currently exist, insert operations will create the collection.